fahime-ghasemi/JetpackSample/README.md

 # JetpackSample
-I've started learning jetpack compose with working on this repo so far I've used these technologies
+I've started learning jetpack compose with working on this repo.</br></br>
+so far I've used the following technologies</br>

-Koin for dependency injectiion
+Koin for dependency injectiion </br>
-Ktor for http request
+Ktor for http request </br>
-ViewModel and Repository architecture
+ViewModel and Repository architecture </br>